python/devguide/developer-workflow/c-api.rst

 ------------------------------------------------

 - Make sure the new API follows reference counting conventions.
-  (Following them makes the API easier to reason about, and easier use in other Python implementations.)
+  (Following them makes the API easier to reason about, and easier to use in other Python implementations.)

   - Functions *must not* steal references